azhar2ds/Deep-Learning/MXNET/Sample1/Computer-vision/README.md

 ## 🚀 About Me
-I'm a full stack developer Data Scientist...
+I'm a full stack Data Scientist...

 ## Features